LyssnaGet paid to test

 Summative usability testing

 Summative usability testing is performed at the end of the development cycle to evaluate the overall usability of your product.
-This method usually involves structured tasks and metrics to quantify user performance, such as task completion rates and error rates.
+This method usually involves structured tasks and usability testing metrics to quantify user performance, such as task completion rates and error rates.
 In remote usability testing, summative testing provides essential data to confirm that your product is ready for launch, serving as a final check on its usability and effectiveness.

 Selecting the right methods ensures you gather the most relevant and actionable data.